Examining the Controversial ‘Hong Kong Half-Year Report’ and the Truth Behind Virtual Currency Trading Platforms

 The “Sino-British Joint Declaration” is only a document on how the Sino-British agreement allows China to resume the exercise of sovereignty.
 After Hong Kong’s return, the United Kingdom no longer has any nominal or substantive ability to manage Hong Kong, so the “Sino-British Joint Declaration” does not have any practical significance. .
 If you don’t understand the country’s understanding of Hong Kong’s entire history of colonial rule, you won’t understand the country’s attitude towards related issues.

 A deceased Hong Kong and Macao affairs official once asked me when we were chatting in 1987: “Do you think that when China and Britain negotiated the future of Hong Kong, what was the first question the British asked?”
-When I asked if it was about the election, , he laughed loudly and said that the first question raised by the British was “how to protect the interests of British companies in Hong Kong after 1997.”
+When I asked if it was regarding the election, , he laughed loudly and said that the first question raised by the British was “how to protect the interests of British companies in Hong Kong following 1997.”

 Nowadays, those so-called reports on Hong Kong issues by the UK can be laughed off.
 The UK has no real concern for Hong Kong and only considers interests.
 The UK has no identity at all and makes irresponsible remarks on the Hong Kong issue.